DFRobot/Fritzing-library/Readme.md

 DFRobot Fritzing-library
 ========================

-This is the Official DFRobot Fritzing library.
+This is the Official DFRobot [Fritzing](http://fritzing.org/)library.

+If you would like to just use the parts then just download DFRobot_04_23_2012.fzbz and import the parts bin into Fritzing (File -> Parts Bin -> Open -> From File...)

 Please give us feedback.
 Let us know if there are any bugs.
 We will promptly make any necessary updates.